locationtech/jts/web/docs/developer/index.md

 # JTS Topology Suite Developer’s Guide

-# OVERVIEW
+## Overview

 The JTS Topology Suite is a Java API that implements a core set of spatial data operations  using an explicit precision model and robust geometric algorithms.
 It provides a complete  model for specifying 2-D linear Geometry.
 Many common operations in computational  geometry and spatial data processing are exposed in a clear, consistent and integrated API.
 JTS is intended to be used in the development of applications that support the validation,  cleaning, integration and querying of spatial datasets.

 This document is intended for developers who would like to use JTS to accomplish their  spatial data processing requirements.
 It describes common uses of the JTS API and gives  code examples.

-## RESOURCES
+### Resources

 * *OpenGIS Simple Features Specification For SQL Revision 1.1* (referred to as SFS in this  document).
 The reference specification for the spatial data model and the spatial  predicates and functions implemented by JTS.
 * *JTS Technical Specifications*.
 The design specification for the classes, methods and  algorithms implemented in the JTS Topology Suite.
 * *JTS JavaDoc*.
 Documentation for all of the packages, classes and methods in JTS.

-# GETTING STARTED
+## Getting Started

-The most common JTS tasks involve creating and using Geometry objects.
-The easiest way  to create a Geometry by hand is to use a WKTReader to generate one from a Well-Known  Text (WKT) string.
+The most common JTS tasks involve creating and using `Geometry` objects.
+The easiest way  to create a `Geometry` by hand is to use a `WKTReader` to generate one from a Well-Known  Text (WKT) string.
 For example:

 ```java
 Geometry g1 = new WKTReader().read("LINESTRING (0 0, 10 10, 20 20)");
 ```

-A precise specification for WKT is given in the *JTS Technical Specifications*.
-And many  examples of WKT may be found in the files in the *test* directory.
+A specification for WKT is given in the *JTS Technical Specifications*.
+Many examples of WKT may be found in the files in the *test* directory.

-In a real program, it’s easier to use a GeometryFactory, because you don’t need to build up  a WKT string; rather, you work with the objects directly:
+In a real program, it’s better to use a `GeometryFactory`, because you don’t need to build up  a WKT string; rather, you work with the objects directly:

 ```java
 Coordinate[] coordinates = new Coordinate[] {